areyou1or0/Bash-Fu/README.md

-# Bash-Fu-
+# Bash-Fu
-Most common Linux commands and their examples
+Hi all, these are most common Linux commands and their examples with some brief explanations.

+.. grep
+.. sort
+.. uniq
+.. cut
+.. find
+.. head/tail
+.. awk
+.. sed